Glitch-Code-Design/Nomadic-Holidays/README.md

 I'm a self taught web designer.

-A brochure like webpage for a company offering rural holiday getaways.
+This webpage is a brochure style page for rural holidays & getaways.

 Always looking to improve, so any feedback would be appreciated!